Description

 For this example, three Master Domains have been added using Scratchpad: Customer, Address, and Account.

-Note: Once Master Domains have been added, you can add Attributes, assign a different Generator, Link Generators, or make Generator Parameter changes.
+Note: Once Master Domains have been added, you can add Attributes, assign a different Generator, Link Generators, or change Generator Parameters.

 If you have imported your data model, you will need to review Parent/Child/Sibling Relationships.
 This can be done within the Domain Referencing Wizard.
 For more information on how to use the Domain Referencing Wizard, click here